trollusk/DungeonHelper/README.md

 ## Features

-Add icons to the map in all dungeons, arenas and trials, showing:
+Adds icons to the local map in all dungeons, arenas and trials, showing:

 - Boss locations
 - Locations of puzzles or other important points of interest